jacebenson/cedar/docs/docs/cli-commands.md

 ### setup jobs

-This command adds the necessary packages and files defining the configuration for Redwood's [Background Jobs](background-jobs) processing.
+This command adds the necessary packages and files defining the configuration for Cedar's [Background Jobs](background-jobs) processing.

 ```
 yarn redwood setup jobs